AtsushiSakai/PythonRobotics/docs/modules/path_planning/bspline_path/bspline_path_main.rst

 The function `approximate_b_spline_path` generates a curve that approximates the waypoints, which means that the curve might not pass through waypoints.

 Users can adjust path smoothness by the smoothing parameter `s`.
 If this value is bigger, the path will be smoother, but it will be less accurate.

-If this value is smaller, the path will be more accurate, but it will be less smooth
+If this value is smaller, the path will be more accurate, but it will be less smooth.

 This is a simple example of the approximation planning: